YasminTeles/new-frontend/README.md

 ## Contact me

 I'm always up for a chat.
-If you have a question or suggestion, you'll try to contact me through [my site](https://yasminteles.com).
+If you have a question or suggestion, please get in touch with me through [my site](https://yasminteles.com).